frog-lake/2021-sorting-project/test/readme.md

-# CA284 Systems Programming
+# Systems Programming

 ## Introduction

-This directory contains test data you wish to keep track of.
-You can put data sets, results and anything else to do with the testing of your algorithms.
+let me get back to you on this <3